 And this is just, you know, one child, right?

-But there's kind of an assumption, I suppose, that like, hey, you know, this should be like safe or neutral territory or this kind of stuff shouldn't happen here.
+But there's kind of an assumption, I suppose, that, like, hey, you know, this should be like safe or neutral territory, or this kind of stuff shouldn't happen here.

-Even from people, many of whom were in that crowd in the funeral who were immigrants, you know, from Gaza or from the West Bank or whatever.
+Even from people, many of whom who were in that crowd in the funeral who were immigrants, you know, from Gaza or from the West Bank or whatever.

-Hopeful and I'm really glad that you think that you found safety.
+And I'm really glad that you think that you found safety.

 Obviously, you didn't because you have this guy who allegedly murdered this small child.

-Often when I look at American media, I don't really want to sort of give too many people a kicking here, but I just feel like some of the debates just sort of lack that perspective.
+You know, often when I look at American media, I don't really want to sort of give too many people a kicking here, but I just feel like some of the debates just sort of lack that perspective.